Ivande Kaija: Biography

-Antonija Meldere-Millere was born on 13 October 1876 in Jumpravmuižā, Governorate of Livonia, Russian Empire to Miķeļis and Matilde (née Flintman) Millere-Meldere.
+Antonija Meldere-Millere was born on 13 October 1876 in Jumpravmuižā, Governorate of Livonia, Russian Empire to Miķelis and Matilde (née Flintman) Millere-Meldere.
 Her father became a well-to-do business owner and landlord and moved his family to Torņakalns, where Antonija began her schooling in 1881.
 After completing elementary school, she went on to study at the Lomonosov Women's Gymnasium in Riga.
 During her schooldays at Lomonosov, she developed a friendship with Fēlikss Lūkins, whom she would later marry and published her first novel, Trīs jaungada naktis (Three New Year's Nights) in 1892.
 After completing high school in 1895, she went on to further her education, studying philosophy and art history at the University of Bern, Switzerland and University of Leipzig, Germany.
 Taking advantage of the museums and art galleries, she supplemented her knowledge and learned English, French, German, Italian, Latin and Russian.
 In 1901, she abandoned her studies and married Lūkins, who had become an ophthalmologist and would later found the Latvian Physicians Association.
 The next few years, Lūkina worked as a journalist, had three children.
 In 1910, she went to Switzerland, where Rainis and Aspazija were living in exile, with her husband's support, to gain their input on her writing.
 During the visit, after a visit to a cemetery, she selected the pen name "Kaija", meaning seagull, from a monument she saw at a cemetery in Lugano.